kontamhrushikesh/kontamhrushikesh/README.md

 ## 🚀 About Me

-🎓 B.Tech in Electronics & Telecommunication Engineering with AI/ML Specialization
+🎓 B.Tech in Electronics & Telecommunication Engineering with AI/ML

 💻 Passionate about Software Development, AI, Machine Learning, Backend Development, and Data Analytics